Mohsen-A-F/TweeBot/README.md

 pyinstaller --noconfirm --onefile --windowed --icon "<Path to folder>\Configuration\BlackvariantButtonUiSystemFoldersDrivesSystem.ico" "<path to folder>\Client.py"
 ```

-- *Note: After building the exe file in the dist folder, move it to the main project directory (alongside twee.py) and change its name to Client.exe.*
+- *Note: After building the exe file in the dist folder, move it to the main project directory (alongside TweeBot.exe) and change its name to Client.exe.*

 ---

 ## User Guide for the Program

+> You have to open the TweeBot.exe.
+Never don't open Client.exe

 ### 1. Registering User Accounts (Account Management)